donmahallem/jump_box/README.md

-# jump_box
+# Yeet Box
-A box to encode yeeting
+A box to encode human yeeting